SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ##### Enabling Local Transaction Support for EJBs

-You can override the use of XA Transactions (the default transactional mode of the Solace JCA Resource Adapter) and force the use of Local Transactions for specific EJBs.
-Note, configuring Local Transactions for an EJB instructs the Transaction Manager in WebSphere to request the use of a Local Transaction from the Solace JCA Resource Adapter; hence, the use of Local Transaction support provided by the message broker.
+You can override the use of XA Transactions (the default transactional mode of the Solace JCA Resource Adapter) and force the use of Local Transactions for specific EJBs. **Note**: configuring Local Transactions for an EJB instructs the Transaction Manager in WebSphere to request the use of a Local Transaction from the Solace JCA Resource Adapter; hence, the use of Local Transaction support provided by the message broker.

 The example EJB deployment descriptor file (ibm-ejb-jar-ext.xml) that configures the Session Bean ‘ProducerSB’ to use Local Transactions instead of XA Transactions.
-Refer to [WAS-REF] for further details on WebSphere specific EJB deployment descriptor files.
+Refer to [WAS-REF]({{ site.links-was-reference }}){:target="_top"} for further details on WebSphere specific EJB deployment descriptor files.

 ```xml
 <ejb-jar-ext xmlns="http://websphere.ibm.com/xml/ns/javaee"